 Red Bearded Dragon Size

-Red bearded dragons, similar to other central bearded dragons, can reach impressive sizes as they mature.
+Red bearded dragons, similar to other central bearded dragons sizes, can reach impressive sizes as they mature.
 Here are the typical measurements for adult red bearded dragons:

 Length: Adult red bearded dragons can grow to lengths ranging from 18 to 22 inches, including their tail.
 This length includes both the body and the tail, which makes up a significant portion of their overall size.